 Your Customer Lifetime Affects Your Commission ROI

 Why is this change required?
 When a company provides a sales rep with variable compensation, they can be paying the rep to bring in a customer for longer than the initial contract term.
 Businesses don’t expect to have customers for just one year; they expect to retain customers for a longer period of time.
-Your ROI on that commission payment is really determined by how long you retain a customer.
+In fact, the time you retain a customer determines your ROI on that commission payment.

-We’ve found that many companies don’t think this portion of the standard applies to them, thinking it’s limited to software-as-a-service (SaaS) businesses.
+Many companies assume this portion of the standard does not apply to them.
+Rather, they think ASC 606 applies only to software-as-a-service (SaaS) businesses.
 That’s incorrect.
 Unless you’re selling a one-time POS product or service, the standard likely affects your commission expense accounting.